Execution

 For each of these subcomponents, a different VE baseline document is extracted.

-The extraction of the Verification Control Document is done using direct access to the Jira database and not using REST API access, like for all other test documents described above.
+The extraction of the Verification Control Document is done using the same APIs described above.
+It is very similar to Verification Baseline.

 The following command extracts all VCD information regarding DM and generates the file jira_docugen.tex: